ggreer/the_silver_searcher/doc/ag.1.md

 ## IGNORING FILES

-Ag will ignore files matched by patterns in .gitignore, .hgignore, or .aginore.
+Ag will ignore files matched by patterns in .gitignore, .hgignore, or .agignore.
 Ag also ignores binary files by default.

 ## EXAMPLES